RamanujaLokesh/vasavi_rice_mill/README.md

 # vasavi_rice_mill
-this is a challenge to complete a e-commerce website in 15 days.
+this is taken as a challenge to complete a e-commerce website in 15 days.